Topological biomarkers for real-time detection of epileptic seizures: Introduction

 \section{Introduction}

-Epilepsy is the second most common neurological disorder---behind strokes---that affects approximately fifty million people, according to the World Health Organization \cite{WHO22}.
-It is characterized by the occurrence of spontaneous seizures, which arise when large regions of the brain have synchronized neural activity and abnormally enhanced neuronal excitability.
-Understanding the mechanism that underlies the transition from a normal state to epileptic activity is of paramount importance for the diagnosis and treatment of epilepsy given that around a third of epilepsy patients are drug resistant.
+Epilepsy is the second most common neurological disorder in the world after stroke, affecting an estimated fifty million people, according to the World Health Organization \cite{WHO22}.
+It is characterised by spontaneous seizures that occur when large regions of the brain exhibit synchronised neuronal activity and increased neuronal excitability \cite{shorvon2012oxford}.
+Understanding the mechanisms underlying the transition from a normal brain state to epileptic activity is crucial for both diagnosis and treatment.
+This is particularly important because about a third of epilepsy patients do not respond to conventional drug therapies and may require surgical intervention.
+Therefore, theoretical insights into these mechanisms are essential for the development of effective therapeutic strategies.

-In practice, epilepsy diagnosis is often performed by skilled neurophysiologists, who monitor the brain activity signal via electroencephalograms (EEG) or magnetoencephalograms (MEG) \cite{P18}.
-More efficient methods for seizure detection involve the automatic classification of the signals into preictal and ictal states (meaning before and during the seizure respectively) via pre-trained machine learning algorithms \cite{Tzallas12, Z18}.
-Such algorithms require a preprocessing procedure of the whole signals for the feature extraction and, hence, are not likely be applied for real-time seizure detection.

-Although there is a wide variety of pathologies, conditions and network reorganizations that may result in epilepsy, there is a crucial observation towards its detection: the physiological signature of different seizures presents remarkable similarities from case to case.
-Concretely, a number of complex morphological patterns can be identified at a seizure-onset when monitoring the brain activity signal \cite{PDG13}.
-However, such patterns are hard to universally identify only from the raw signals given the high variance in the type of signal resultant from the recording method, and the particular physiological characteristics of each patient.

-Epileptic seizures and more generally, brain dynamics, can be interpreted from the viewpoint of nonlinear dynamical systems \cite{SohanianHaghighi2017, Jirsa14}.
-Indeed, Hodgkin and Huxley, awarded with the Nobel Prize in 1963, showed that the neuron activity can be modeled by a set of nonlinear differential equations \cite{hodgkin1952quantitative}.
-This discovery is especially relevant when studying epileptic seizures, since they are characterized by a synchronization in the brain network that replaces the usual complex nature of the neuronal activity, closer to chaotic behaviour.
+Diagnosis of epilepsy in hospitals typically relies on the expertise of neurophysiologists who analyze signals of brain activity obtained by electroencephalograms (EEG), intracranial EEG (iEEG), or magnetoencephalograms (MEG) \cite{P18}.
+While these methods serve as the gold standard, the interpretation of EEG, iEEG, or MEG recordings during the preictal, ictal, and interictal periods still depends largely on human judgment, which may be influenced by various factors such as surgical sampling and training biases \cite{flanary2023reliability}.
+Despite decades of accumulated medical expertise, diagnosis by visual observation of recordings relies primarily on identifying changes in the signal waveform at a local level.
+However, this approach can be limited when dealing with a significant amount of information within the recording.
+Therefore, the integration of mathematical tools into signal analysis could significantly improve the clinical diagnosis of neurological disorders.